jofraley/Hacking_JavaScript/labs/jsapi3/fixed_buffer_with_geometry_engine/lab.md

     var bufferSymbol = new SimpleFillSymbol(SimpleFillSymbol.STYLE_SOLID, undefined,
                        new Color([0,100,255,0.4]));

-    // ADD A function to buffer the Rail Stops map.on('click', function bufferStopsLayer() {
+    // ADD A function to buffer the Metro Stops map.on('click', function bufferStopsLayer() {
       var stopGeoms = graphicsUtils.getGeometries(stopsLayer.graphics);
       geometryEngineAsync.union(stopGeoms).then(function (stops) {